TungBox/NumberWizardUI/README.md

 # NumberWizardUI
-Simple number guessing game with basic interface.
+Simple number guessing game with customized interface.
+You can play the NumberWizard here: https://tungbox.tk/